Photo Source: Copyrighted © 2022

 |Affinity Bloc:||Southeast Asian Peoples|

 The Tai Peung celebrate several main festivals throughout the course of the year.
 The greatest is probably Phii Mai Lao (Lao Lunar New Year), which falls within the month of April.
-Houses are cleaned, people put on new clothes, idols are washed, and people make fresh commitments to the spirits to be good and honest people, in return for spiritual blessing and prosperity.
+People clean their homes, put on new clothes, wash their idols.
+People make fresh commitments to the spirits to be good and honest people, in return for spiritual blessing and prosperity.
 People also throw water over each over in a symbolic bid to cleanse the past year's sins and to start the year anew.

 Although Laos consists of numerous ethnic groups and languages, the New Year celebrations acts as a major unifying force between peoples.

-* Pray for an open path for the advance of the Gospel into this part of Laos.
+Pray for an open path for a movement to Christ this part of Laos.